Dynatrace/openkit-java/docs/example.md

 # Dynatrace OpenKit - Java example

-The following document shall give the reader an in depth overview, how OpenKit can be used from developer point of view.
+The following document shall provide the reader an in depth overview, how OpenKit can be used from developer point of view.
 It explains the usage of all the API methods.

 ## Obtaining an OpenKit instance

-Generally speaking all OpenKit instances are obtained from the `OpenKitFactory` class.
+OpenKit instances are obtained from the `OpenKitFactory` class.
-Only the OpenKit creation functions vary based on the used backend system (Dynatrace SaaS/Dynatrace Managed/AppMon), all further methods are the same for the different endpoints used.
+Depending on the used backend system (Dynatace ..), the factory provides different methods to create a new OpenKit instance.
+Despite from this, the developer does not need to distinguish between different backend systems.

 ### Dynatrace SaaS